AdobeDocs/experience-cloud.en/help/deliverability-service/home.md

 ---
-title: Create and manager Experience Cloud Triggers
+title: Adobe Deliverability Service Manager
-description: Discover Adobe Experience Cloud Triggers UI
+description: Discover Adobe Deliverability Services
 hide: yes
 ---
-# Adobe Experience Cloud Triggers{#triggers-home}
+# Adobe Deliverability Services {#deliv-home}

 Discover the new triggers UI and learn how to use it.